MashiMaroLjc/dudulu/README.md

 ##Introduction

-DuDuLu is a web api server used to text mining.Support some api to get basic information from text presently.I will update it when it need.
+DuDuLu is a web api server  which is used to text mining.Support some api to get basic information from text presently.I will update it when it need.

 As the same time,this project was collected my another repositories.